emil-muller/CTFs/angstromctf2021/sanity_checks/writeup.md

 We see that `strcmp` checks the input for the string `password123`.
 We can mitigate this but injecting `password123` and then a null byte, because the `strcmp` will stop comparing.

-Disassembling the application we wee that:
+Disassembling the application we see that:
 ```
 # 327: int main (int argc, char **argv, char **envp);
 # ; var char *format @ rbp-0xe0